 - The schooling and extracurricular needs of the child and the ability of each parent to satisfy those requirements;

-- The ability of each parent to maintain a home environment which is free of any substance abuse;
+- The ability of each parent to maintain a home environment that is free of any substance abuse;

 - The nature of the custodial residence, including being set up to maintain an existing family environment.
 This can mean keeping a child with relatives in addition to a parent or siblings, including grandparents;